-The most recent example is the virus outbreak in China.
-The reason behind how the virus originated has many theories.
+The most recent example is the origin of the recent virus outbreak.
+The reason behind how the pandemic started has many theories.

 One theory that stated that it was an experimental bio-weapon that went wrong was shared all over social media.
 Though the other causes are more likely, the dramatic news got coverage.